kazaamjt/BlogContent/base/part_2.md

 ```

 This will change your current directory to the `AD:` drive and cd in to the `DC=yourdomain,DC=local` directory.
-Finaly, ls will show you the objects in the current directory.
+Finally, ls will show you the objects in the current directory.
 You can navigate the `AD:` drive this way, much like you would the `C:` or `D:` drives using the objects distinguished names.
-For example we can look at the premade groups and users in the `Users` directory by simply typing `ls .\CN=Users`.
+For example we can look at the pre-made groups and users in the `Users` directory by simply typing `ls .\CN=Users`.

 NOTE: PowerShell autocomplete for paths works in this drive, but it will append a trailing `\` which you're going to have to remove.

-Now that we got this litle but of PowerShell navigation out ofthe way, let's start setting up our structure.
+Now that we got this little bit of PowerShell navigation out of the way, let's start setting up our directories.
-Active directory uses *directory-like* objects called Organizational Units, or OU's for short.
+Active directory uses *directory-like* objects called Organizational Units, or OU's for short to organize various things.
-So we're going to use these OU's to structure our directories in a way we might structure files.
+So we're going to use these OU's to structure our AD Objects in similar way to how we might use directories to organize files.
 I'm going to use the `AGDLP` philosophy as the basis for structuring my Active Directory. ([More on AGDLP here](https://en.wikipedia.org/wiki/AGDLP))

 This will give us a directory structure, that looks something like this: